WwZzz/easyFL/README.md

 Our easyFL is a strong and reusable experimental platform for research on federated learning (FL) algorithm, which has provided a few easy-to-use modules to hold out for those who want to do various federated learning experiments.
 In short, it is easy for FL-researchers to
 * quickly realize and compare popular centralized federated learning algorithms ([Look Here](algorithm/README.md))
-* transform traditional machine learning tasks into federated items by following our paradigm of constructing data pipeline ([Look Here](benchmark/README.md))
+* transform traditional machine learning tasks into federated tasks by following our paradigm of constructing data pipeline ([Look Here](benchmark/README.md))
 * do some interesting observations during training to get a deep insight of federated learning in a code-incremental manner without destorying the original codes ([Look Here](algorithm/README.md))
 * efficiently manage and analyze the experiment records with `utils/result_analysis.py`